exmachina-dev/armaz-doc/source/basic-installation.rst

 Introduction
 ------------

-.. warning:: You should read all the sections in :doc:`03-basic-installation` to ensure safe installation.
+.. warning:: You should read all the sections in :doc:`basic-installation` to ensure safe installation.

 This section describes the mechanical and electrical installation of the Armaz motor.